Jeimer Candelario Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in the league.

-- The Mariners have a 3.83 team ERA that ranks seventh among all league pitching staffs.
+- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.82).

-- Mariners pitchers combine to allow the second-fewest home runs in baseball (76 total, one per game).
+- The Mariners give up the fourth-fewest home runs in baseball (78 total, one per game).

-- Castillo (4-6) gets the starting nod for the Mariners in his 16th start of the season.
-He's put together a 2.89 ERA in 87 1/3 innings pitched, with 101 strikeouts.
+- Woo (1-1) gets the starting nod for the Mariners in his fifth start of the season.
+He has a 5.09 ERA in 17 2/3 innings pitched, with 25 strikeouts.

-- The righty last appeared on Wednesday against the New York Yankees, when he went five innings, allowing three earned runs while giving up four hits.
+- The righty last appeared on Thursday against the New York Yankees, when he threw 5 1/3 scoreless innings while giving up two hits.

+- In four games this season, the 23-year-old has amassed a 5.09 ERA and 12.7 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.